 But before you tear your hair out remember most babies go through this and get there in the end.
 Here’s some top tips for you to try if your baby won’t take a bottle.

 If you’re moving onto a bottle as you’re going back to work give you and your baby plenty of time to get into your new routine.
 If you’re planning on moving to formula try to get them comfortable on the bottle with breastmilk before changing to formula.

 Remember most babies go through this and get there in the end.

 Imagine you’re on a diet and you’re having your healthy lunch with a scrumptious cake on the table.
 No wonder baby isn’t co-operating when the thing they wants the most (your boob) is right there.
 Try getting others to do the feed so you’re not around to remind them of what they’d prefer.

-Having a teat on your bottle that closely mimics your breast is likely to help your baby accept the teat.
-Tommee Tippee teats are most breast-like in shape and allow movement so baby is more likely to accept.
+Having a nipple on your bottle that closely mimics your breast is likely to help your baby accept the nipple.
+Tommee Tippee nipples are most breast-like in shape and allow movement so baby is more likely to accept.